FAQ

 3. Your container images are stored in your GitHub Container Registry

-4. Your deployments are managed by your Argo CD installation
+4. Your deployments are performed by your Argo CD installation on your Kubernetes cluster

 5. Your applications run on your Kubernetes cluster